MetaCenterCloudPuppet/cesnet-kerberos/README.markdown

 Note 2: **principals and keytabs**

 All principals and keytabs need to be explicitly created.
-Better is to put *kerberos\_principal* resource at admin server to minimize admin password usage. *kerberos::keytab* on remote machines will use admin principal and password once during creating of the keytab files.
+Better is to put *kerberos::principal* resource at admin server to minimize admin password usage. *kerberos::keytab* on remote machines will use admin principal and password once during creating of the keytab files.

 Note 3: **perform parameter**